PhonePe/mantis/src/new-scanner-integrations/command-line-class.md

 > Info💡- Depending on whether you are inserting an asset, or updating an asset for recon information, or adding a new finding, you can use the corresponding util functions as described [here](/./basics-mantis-code/important-utils.md)

- > ⏭️ Let's now add the tool to config
+ > ⏭️ In a similar fashion let's try to add a new API scanner.